Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-The Constitution prohibits double taxation in Switzerland.
-If the relevant cantons fail to agree on the right of taxation (eg, because they do not agree on transfer prices), tax decisions can be appealed before the court.
+The Constitution prohibits double taxation between cantons in Switzerland.
+If the relevant cantons fail to agree on the right of taxation (eg, because they do not agree on transfer prices), tax decisions can be appealed before the court or the right of taxation can be determined in certain cases by the Federal Tax Administration.
 Appeals must be brought through the courts in at least one canton before the Federal Supreme Court issues the final decision and attributes the right of taxation to one of the cantons.

 Click here to view the full article.